Carbon Content Solution

 Variables Used

-Equivalent Carbon - Equivalent Carbon is the the composition of carbon content, manganese content, chromium content, molybdenum, vanadium, nickel content, copper.
+Equivalent Carbon - Equivalent Carbon is the composition of carbon content, manganese content, chromium content, molybdenum, vanadium, nickel content, copper.

 STEP 1: Convert Input(s) to Base Unit